-NAFTA Work Permits: The United States, Mexico and Canada made an economic agreement known as the North American Free Trade Agreement (NAFTA) to facilitate the transfer of skilled foreign workers from each other’s labor market.
+NAFTA Work Permits: The United States, Mexico and Canada have an economic agreement known as the North American Free Trade Agreement (NAFTA) to facilitate the transfer of skilled foreign workers from each other’s labor market.
 Contact us about work permits for US citizens or permanent residents.

-A Labour Market Impact Assessment (LMIA) is normally required of an employer in order to hire foreign skilled workers to demonstrate advertising efforts to hire a Canadian citizen or permanent resident for the position that was offered to the foreign skilled worker.
+A Labour Market Impact Assessment (LMIA) is normally required of an employer in order to hire foreign skilled workers to demonstrate previous advertising efforts to hire a Canadian citizen or permanent resident for the position that was offered to the foreign skilled worker.

 NAFTA permits are issued under the International Mobility Program.
 These permits are for US citizens who have a valid employment offer from a designated employer in Canada.
 These permits are LMIA exempt work permits.